Park-SM/HiltBinder/README.md

 ```

 ### *Generic Type - map multibinding*<br>
-> You can set the return type as a generic type through @HiltMapBinds.
-Of course, multiple generic types are possible.
+> You can set the return type as a generic type through `@HiltMapBinds`.
+Of course, you can use multiple members in the generic type.
 ```kotlin
 interface MapGenericSampleModel<T> {
     fun printTestString(data: T)